frirsta/example-quiz/README.md

 ### Responsive tests

+The responsive tests were by https://www.responsivedesignchecker.com/ and no errors were found.

 ### Lighthouse
 The website has also been tested with the Chrome developer tool Google Lighthouse.
 It has been tested for desktop and for mobile.
 What was tested: